Student Troubleshooting Support Resources

 Cannot connect to the Internet: try connecting to MCS-WiFi on the device again.
 Sometimes the device might lose connection when they go from one classroom to another.
 The “Airplane” mode on the device might have accidently been set by the student.
 There is a keyboard key for the Airplane mode that can get pressed.
 Just have the student tap that key and it will toggle itself on and off for Airplane mode.
 When Airplane mode is on then they will not be able to get Internet access so you want to make sure that Airplane mode is off.

-Windows Updates: Students don’t need to do anything special to recieve updates.
+Windows Updates: Students don’t need to do anything special to receive updates.
 Updates go out all the time, and student devices will randomly pick up these over-the-air updates.
 Most updates are scheduled around school hours, so there should be little disruption during class time.

 Screen is sideways: If the screen is rotated sideways you can use this keyboard shortcut to rotate it back.
 CTRL + ALT + up arrow key on keyboard.
 Keep doing this until it is rotated the correct way.